Simple Classic Pomodoro Sauce Recipe

 - Like any good sauce, it gets better with time, so if you’ve got the time, let this simmer for a few hours to help concentrate those rich tomato flavors.

-- While there are some differences between the two, they are subtle, so I want to encourage you to try both and see which one you like!
+- While there are some subtle differences between the two, I want to encourage you to try both and see which one you like!

 - You can use fresh peeled tomatoes, which you can learn how to prepare in my steak pizzaiola recipe, or canned San Marzano tomatoes.